NikitaIvanovV/ctpv/README.md

-Originally it was made for [lf](https://github.com/gokcehan/lf) file manager but I believe that it can be easily integrated into other programs as well if they support previews provided by external programs like lf does.
+Originally it was made for [lf](https://github.com/gokcehan/lf) file manager but I believe that it can be easily integrated into other programs as well
+(either via configuration file like in lf or a simple wrapper script).

 ## Dependencies